Rotorsoft/eventually-monorepo/README.md

 ### Finish Hotel Projection - TODO

-In this first pass we are using a snapshot store to represent the `Hotel` projection with limited querying capabilities.
+In this first pass, we are using a snapshot store to represent the `Hotel` projection with limited querying capabilities.
 Future versions of the framework will develop these capabilities and probably provide an app builder interface to define read model projections and queries.

 ### Testing the API